 Starting fall of 2017, Wisconsin will replace the MAQA (Meat Animal Quality Assurance) program with the Youth for the Quality Care of Animals (YQCA) national program.
 This new and interactive program provides youth a number of options for an annual quality assurance certification.
 YQCA was created for youth in the Beef, Dairy, Goat, Poultry, Rabbit, Sheep, and Swine projects.
 This new program gives families more flexibility in acquiring this much needed information which trains youth in improving the care of food animals and promoting a higher level of consumer food safety.
 The livestock industry and businesses are constantly striving for high quality, wholesome products; therefore, youth in food animal projects should assist in this effort.

 Due to the snow storm that hit our area the weekend April 14-15th, the YQCA training scheduled for that weekend in Langlade County has been rescheduled for Monday, May 14th at 6 p.m.
-To sign up for this training or to complete the online training option, go to https://yqca.learngrow.io/Account/Login in order to register for either online or instructor led courses.
+To sign up for this training or to complete the online training option, go to https://yqca.learngrow.io/Account/Login .
 If you are a 4-H member, please log in through the 4-H Online system on the left.
 If you are an FFA member or other organization affiliate, please sign in through the independent system on the right.
 You will create an account followed by either completing a sign up for an instructor led meeting or online/web based modules (click on the link for step by step instructions).
 Upon signing up for a course, you will then pay for that course with a credit card.
 Please email firstname.lastname@example.org for any assistance you need in creating or signing up in the YQCA system.
 Once you have completed the training, you can print a certificate of completion (see last page of instructions) to turn in to verify you have completed this required training.